-It should be mentioned that until governments agree to implement this model, a cooperative should will be set up to advocate for the adoption.
+It should be mentioned that until governments agree to implement this model, a cooperative should be set up to advocate for the adoption.

 Full-time Member – defined as an individual who works 38 hours per week as part of a Community Enterprise

-Part time Member – Individual who works less than 38 hours, who may or may not have a free market part time job, which means they have the potential to earn both Contra-deal Credits (CC) and $A
+Part time Member – Individual who works less than 38 hours, who may or may not have a free market part time job, which means they have the potential to earn both Contra-deal Credits (CC) and $AUD

 Inactive Member – Individual who is currently not working any hours on any Community Enterprise